landont168/stockle/README.md

 - todo: continue to refactor frontend as much as possible
 - update #1 (2 hours): refactored frontend with custom hooks + reducers. having issue with no animation on game shuffle tho
 - update #2 (3 hours): worked on more refactoring and cleaning up frontend LOL + created custom hook to abstract game logic/states. done with refactoring tho (i think).
-- update #3 (1 hour): wow. to fix the stock chart animation, after creating a branch of the old working version, ive realized that before fetching a new solution, u need to set solution to null first. wow
+- update #3 (1 hour): wow. to fix the stock chart animation, after creating a branch of the old working version, ive realized that before fetching a new solution, u need to set solution to null first. wow. also refactored solution + game handling logic into single custom hook. frontend honestly looking pretty clean and nicely refactored :) been refactoring all day wow

 ### challenges: